Henrique-Shiguemoto/pitchfork_viz/README.md

 The SQL queries made are in the <code>scripts</code> folder.
 Each one has a description at the beginning of the file.
 The results of the queries are saved in the <code>datasets</code> folder.

-The visualization can be found soon...
+The visualization can be found [here](https://public.tableau.com/app/profile/henrique.felizardo/viz/PitchforkReviewsViz/Painel1?publish=yes).

 # Technologies Used

 - SQL and SQLite
 - Tableau Public

-# Screenshots

-Soon...